Best Robo-Advisors UK 2025

 The main difference between robo-advisors and wealth managers is that with a robo advisor, the process is automated.
 The underlying service is the same – they both help you invest in funds that track the stock market.
 The underlying portfolios of those who invest with a robo-advisor and a wealth manager will actually look quite similar.

-The difference is that with a robo advisor, you do it all online, by inputting your preferences into a website.
-With a wealth manager, you can decide what to invest in via face-to-face meetings, phone calls or video chats.
+With a robo advisor, the difference is you do it all online, by entering your preferences into a website.
+With a wealth manager, you can decide what to invest in via face-to-face meetings, calls or video chats.

-The obvious difference is that robo-advisors are not human however they are an alternative or extension to the services provided by IFA’s and wealth managers rather than direct competitors to them.
-However that might change in the future as automated systems become more intelligent and autonomous.
+The obvious difference is that robo-advisors aren’t human.
+However they are an alternative or extension to the services provided by IFA’s and wealth managers rather than direct competitors to them.
+But that might change in the future as automated systems become more intelligent and autonomous.

 Robo-Advisor FAQs: